Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

     - A repository contains all of your project's files and each file's revision history.
 It is one of the essential parts that helps you collaborate with people.
 You can use repositories to manage your work, track changes, store revision history and work with others.
 Before we dive too deep, let’s first start with how to create a repository.

-2. **What are branches**
+2. **What are branches?**

-    - In the last section, we created a new file in the last section, along the way to you also created a new branch in your repositories.
-    - Branches are an essential part to the GitHub experience because they're where we can make changes without affecting the entire project we're working on.
-    - Your branch is a safe place to experiment with new features or fixes.
-If you make a mistake, you can revert your changes or push more changes to fix the mistake.
-Your changes won't update on the default branch until you merge your branch.
+   - **Purpose of Branches:**

+      Branches allow for isolated development of features, fixes, or experiments without affecting the main codebase.

+   -  **Safe Development:**

+      Provide a safe environment to make changes.
+Mistakes can be reverted or corrected without impacting the main branch.

+   -  **Merging to Production:**

+      Changes in branches are merged into the default (main/production) branch only after being tested and verified.
+This ensures that the production code remains stable and reliable.

-3. **What are commits**
+3. **What are commits?**

    - A **commit** is a change to one or more files on a branch.
 Every time a commit is created, it's assigned a unique ID and tracked, along with the time and contributor.
 Commits provide a clear audit trail for anyone reviewing the history of a file or linked item, such as an issue or pull request.